-Developing and testing the key modules of autonomous humanoid soccer robots (e.g., for vision, localization, and behavior control) in software-in-the-loop (SIL) experiments, requires real-time simulation of the main motion and sensing properties.
+Developing and testing the key modules of autonomous humanoid soccer robots (e.g., for vision, localization, and behavior control) in SIL experiments, requires real-time simulation of the relevant motion and sensing properties.
 These include humanoid robot kinematics and dynamics, the interaction with the environment, and sensor simulation, especially the camera properties.
 To deal with an increasing number of humanoid robots per team the simulation algorithms must be very efficient.
-The simulator framework MuRoSimF (Multi-Robot-Simulation-Framework, www.dribblers.de/murosimf) has been developed which allows the flexible and transparent integration of different simulation algorithms with the same robot model.
-These include several efficient algorithms for simulation of humanoid robot motion kinematics and dynamics (with O(n) runtime complexity), collision handling, and camera simulation including lens distortion.
-A simulator for teams of humanoid robots based on MuRoSimF has been developed [11, 16, 12].
+The simulator framework MuRoSimF (Multi-Robot-Simulation-Framework, www.dribblers.de/murosimf) has been developed which allows the flexible and transparent integration of different simulation algorithms with the same robot model [12].
+A simulator for teams of humanoid robots based on MuRoSimF has been developed [11, 17].
 A unique feature of this simulator is the scalability of the level of detail and complexity of motion and sensor simulation which can be chosen individually for each simulated robot and tailored to the requirements of a specific SIL test.
-Currently up to ten humanoid robots with 21 degrees of freedom, each equipped with an articulated camera can be simulated in real-time on a moderate laptop computer.

 Acknowledgement.
-The team Darmstadt Dribblers currently consists of students and researchers of the Technische Universität Darmstadt, namely Armin Berres, Astrid Wolff, Barbara Pfister, Dirk Thomas, Dorian Scholz, Georg Stoll, Jochen Mück, Karen Petersen, Katayon Radkhah, Martin Friedmann, Sebastian Jakob, Sebastian Petters, Stefan Kohlbrecher, Thilo Molitor, Thomas Hemker, and Oskar von Stryk.
+The team Darmstadt Dribblers currently consists of students and researchers of the Technische Universität Darmstadt, namely Barbara Pfister, Christian Groß, David Becker, Dirk Thomas, Dorian Scholz, Florian Jung, Georg Stoll, Janis Wojtusch, Jochen Mück, Jonathan Römer, Jörg Zimmer, Karen Petersen, Katayon Radkhah, Marian Wieczorek, Martin Friedmann, Mathias Kosch, Max Risler, Sebastian Jakob, Sebastian Petters, Stefan Kohlbrecher, Thilo Molitor, Thomas Hemker, and Oskar von Stryk.